 - A hands-on medical examination during the progress of an event by officially designated medical personnel shall not be considered assistance and will not result in disqualification if participant is deemed medically fit.

-- Participants must wear their assigned timing device continuously from start line to finish line to receive an accurate finish time.
+- Participants must wear their assigned timing device continuously to receive an accurate finish time.

 - Bib number must be visible and worn on the front of the torso.

 Participants found to be wearing two or more event-issued electronic timing devices during the race will be disqualified and their results will not be recorded.

 - Participants with missing or irregular split times at official electronic timing checkpoints will be reviewed and may be disqualified.

 - All participant finish times are reviewed before times are designated official.